Usage

 -o PATH/TO/FILE, --output-file PATH/TO/FILE

 Specify a file to output the SBOM to.
-If not specified the report will be output to the console.
-STDOUT is not supported.
+If not specified

 --output-format {json,xml}